truefoundry/elasti/docs/src/dev-env.md

 cd KubeElasti
 ```

-!!! tip "Make sure you checkout the documentation and architecture before making your changes."
+!!! tip "Make sure you check out the documentation and architecture before making your changes."

 ## 3. Repository Structure